Housing Justice Leadership Institute

 Candidates must be housing supervisors in nonprofit legal services organizations in New York City.
 Preference will be given to candidates who are working in legal services organizations that are participating in New York City’s right to counsel program for low-income tenants facing eviction.
 When applying, candidates must have the support of their legal services organizations and a commitment from their organizations to release them from enough work obligations to participate actively in the training program.

 Candidates must commit to attend all sessions of the training program.
-Those who attend all the sessions will receive a certificate of completion.
+Those who attend at least 7 sessions will receive a certificate of completion.

 Schedule